 75. Thought represents the essential reason of our consistent pattern of enquiry that contributes to the emergent nous.

-76. There is the prevailing sense that our mind is nourished constantly, by its activity.
+76. There is the prevailing sense that our mind is nourished constantly, by its activity and its participation.

 77. The mind is the nonpareil authority that governs our quotidian thoughts, emotions and actions expressed.

-78. If we accentuate the meaning of expression, we discover the intrinsic part of our quondam experiences.
+78. If we accentuate the meaning of expression, we discover the intrinsic part of our quondam experiences shared.

-79. The Oracle is the exponent of this philosophy and the abundant source of information.
+79. The Oracle is the sole exponent of this philosophy and the abundant source of information.

-80. From the plethora of thoughts, the mind expands its active output of concepts and facts.
+80. From the plethora of thoughts, the mind expands its active output of concepts and facts and develops them, into the pattern of knowledge.

-81. The mind is the mechanism, and thoughts are the elements that initiate the process.
+81. The mind is the supreme mechanism, and thoughts are the elements that initiate the absorbing process that continues.

 82. Thus, what must be explicated is the experimental stage of our mind to decipher the essence of that process.